Danh Sách

 Table "film_category"

-Junction table to support many-to-many relationship between film
+Junction table to support many-to-many relationship between film and category.

 CREATE TABLE film_category (